 - Opening gas and energy markets (2008)

-A centerpiece of the framework was establishing a binding target for the EU to reduce domestic GHG emissions by 40% of 1990 levels by 2030 by increasing the share of renewable energy to 27% and the increase of energy efficiency to 30%.
+A centerpiece of the framework was establishing a binding target for the EU to reduce domestic GHG emissions by 40% of 1990 levels by 2030 by increasing the share of renewable energy to 27% and increasing energy efficiency to 30%.

 The development of a low-carbon economy roadmap suggested that: